Josef-Friedrich/audiorename/README.rst

                             Extensions to rename.
       --genre-classical GENRE_CLASSICAL
                             List of genres to be classical.
+      -s FIELD_SKIP, --field-skip FIELD_SKIP
+                            Skip renaming if field is empty.

     [template_settings]:
       -k, --classical       Use the default format for classical music.
-If you use this option, both parameters (--format and
+If you use this option, both parameters (--default and
                             --compilation) have no effect.
 Classical music is sorted by the lastname of the composer.
       -S, --shell-friendly  Rename audio files “shell friendly”, this means